nitishbagul/anybuddy-full-stack-capstone/README.md

 ## Functionality
 The app's functionality includes:
 * Every User has the ability to create an account that stores information unique to them
-* User can Add, delete and update - Items, Places, Areas and Categories
+* User can add events and mention number of partners required
-* User can search items and places
+* Other users can view events near them and can also join them if the spot is available.

 ## Technology
 * Front-End: HTML5 | CSS3 | JavaScript ES6 | jQuery
 * Back-End: Node.js | Express.js | Mocha | Chai | RESTful API Endpoints | MongoDB | Mongoose

 ## Responsive